-At year end, the District was not exposed to custodial credit risk.
+At year end, the District was exposed to a custodial credit risk of \$0.

 c.
 Concentration of Credit Risk - This risk is the risk of loss attributed to the magnitude of a government's investment in a single issuer.
 At year end, the District had no positions of 5% or more in the securities of a single issuer.